-Although it may not look like it at first thought, there are several ways on how to save money as a student.
+Although it may not look like it at first thought, there are several ways regarding how to save money as a student.
 Yes, student life is usually plagued with financial struggles and questionable money management, but in the end, it’s saving is a skill that you can learn.
-Also, for many Nigerian students, the university is the first time you experience the combination of a lot of freedom along with free cash every now and then.
+Also, for many Nigerian students, university is the first time they experience the combination of a lot of freedom along with free cash every now and then.
 Basically, if you go all out on freedom and spending, you’re surely going to learn the hard way.
 Therefore, why not learn now by going through the key points in this article?

 How to save money as a student?